 - determines the policy of the Union and approves its programme and budget.

-- considers the reports on the activities of the Union's Officers and Trustees.
+- considers the reports on the activities of the Union’s Officers and Executive Committee.

 - considers the Constitution of the Union and duly proposed amendments.

-- elects the Executive Committee Officers and its members and the Regional Directors for appropriate periods, usually on the considered recommendation of the Executive Committee.
-The President is elected for one term of two years but may, if invited, be elected for a further two year period.
+- elects the Officers and members of the Executive Committee, and the Regional Directors for appropriate periods, usually on the considered recommendation of the Executive Committee.
+The President is elected for one term of two years but may, if invited, be elected for a further two-year period.
 The other officers, as well as the Executive Committee members and the Regional Directors are appointed for a 4-year term and may be re-elected for a further term if continuity of work is desired and accepted.